10.2 High-Frequency Skills Walkthrough

 8Dispose of the towel without contaminating clean hands

-Common fails: too short a lather time, touching the sink/faucet with clean hands, fingertips up so dirty water runs back to the wrists.
+Common fails: a lather shorter than 20 seconds, touching the sink or faucet with clean hands, and pointing fingertips up so dirty water runs back onto the wrists.
+Do not turn off the water with your bare clean hand — the handle is a contaminated surface.

-Urine outputPour into a graduate on a flat surface, read at eye level, record in mL
+Urinary outputPour into a graduate on a flat surface, read at eye level, record in mL/ccRead accurately at eye level; record correct value

-Record in the correct units on the form provided.
-Read liquids at eye level on a flat surface — never estimate while holding the container in the air.
-Do not include rinse water in output.
+Record in the correct units on the device or form provided, and document before you say you are finished.
+For output, remove gloves before documenting, record the time and type (urine), and never include rinse water.
+Read every liquid at eye level on a flat surface — never estimate while holding the container in the air.

 Critical Step

-Explain; provide privacy; raise/lower bed to safe height
+Explain; provide privacy; lower the bed to a safe height

 Lock the bed and wheelchair brakes